Late 2022 – 2024

 Western Springs to Tawariki Street, Grey Lynn

-The works at the Tawariki Street site will commence in 2023.
-The tunnel will be created by machine 15-60 metres underground from an existing site at Western Springs which will already be constructed for the Central Interceptor project.
+The works at the Tawariki Street site will commence in 2023 as part of the Central Interceptor project.
+The tunnel will be created (by machine) 15-60 metres underground from an existing site at Western Springs.

 A new construction site will be required at Tawariki site, where we will create a shaft to extract the machine once tunnelling is complete, and connect into local sewers which are at capacity when it rains.
 The main works at this site will be the shaft construction which is expected to take eight months to complete.
 The total construction will take approximately two and a half years to complete which will include, operational structures, removal of the tunnelling machine, closing the shaft and commissioning the tunnel.

-Construction is proposed to start at the Tawariki Street shaft site in 2023.
-Details of the works will be confirmed once consents are obtained and a contractor is engaged closer to the time of construction.
+Details of the works will be confirmed closer to the time of construction.